isitum01/minersDashboard/README.md

 ### Note:

-This task project is fully packaged and prepared for testing.
+This project is fully packaged and prepared for testing.
 To launch it, simply navigate to the `dist` folder in your file explorer and open the `index.html` file using your preferred web browser.